harshp807/HousePricingRecommendationSystem/README.md

+### Recommendation System
 Data cleansing, pre-processing, analyzing, and model-training and building the prediction model are being done on jupyter notebook using Python libraries to make our recommendation model work more accurately.

+### Specifications
-The frontend is built using the tech stack of HTML and Javascript The backend is built completely using the libraries of Python Frontend and backend are logically connected using the 'predict_api' API The complete project is containerized using the docker.
+1. The frontend is built using the tech stack of HTML and Javascript
+2. The backend is built completely using the libraries of Python
+3. Frontend and backend are logically connected using the 'predict_api' API
+4. The complete project is containerized using the docker.
 The project is 100% plug and play

-How to Run?
+### How to Run?
 Open the project in VS Code or any other code editor and open the terminal run the below command
 ```
 python app.py